Conformal and Contact Kinetic Dynamics and Their Geometrization: Appendix

-where $\rho$ is an element in the dual space $\mathfrak{g}^*$, $A$ and $B$ are two functionals on $\mathfrak{g}^*$, and the pairing on the right-hand side is the natural pairing between $\mathfrak{g}^*$ and $\mathfrak{g}$.
+see for instance \cite{holm11,holm2009geometric,Marsden1999}, where $\rho$ is an element in the dual space $\mathfrak{g}^*$, $A$ and $B$ are two functionals on $\mathfrak{g}^*$, and the pairing on the right-hand side is the natural pairing between $\mathfrak{g}^*$ and $\mathfrak{g}$.
 Notice also that ${\delta A}/{\delta \rho }$ stands for the Fr\'echet derivative of the functional $A$.
-Under the reflexivity condition, ${\delta A}/{\delta \rho }$ belongs to $\mathfrak{g}$.
-This observation justifies the Lie bracket appearing on the right-hand side of \eqref{LPBr-}.
-See that one can multiply the right-hand side of \eqref{LPBr-} by a minus sign and still have a Poisson algebra.
-We prefer the positive one and justify this choice in the following paragraph.
-For a Hamiltonian functional $H$, the dynamics is governed by the Lie-Poisson equations computed in terms of the coadjoint action as
+Assuming the reflexivity on vector spaces, we view ${\delta A}/{\delta \rho }$ in $\mathfrak{g}$, justifying thus the Lie bracket that appears on the right-hand side of \eqref{LPBr-}.
+Let us note further that the right-hand side of \eqref{LPBr-} with the opposite sign would still define a Poisson algebra.
+We shall, however, prefer the above convention, and justify our choice in the following paragraph.